Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 4. Coordinate Covalent Bond

 The coordinate covalent bond is also known as a dative bond.
-In this type of chemical bond, both electrons are supplied by one of the two bonded atoms.
-This is commonly observed among coordinate covalent compounds and inorganic complexes and is written just like a covalent bond.
+In this chemical bond, both electrons are supplied by one of the two bonded atoms.
+This is commonly observed among coordinate covalent compounds and inorganic complexes and is written like a covalent bond.

 How To Name Compounds and Write Compound Formulas